biothings/biothings.api/docs/doc/studio.rst

 * in `root sources`, we can declare which sources are allowed to create new documents in the merged collection, that is merge documents from a datasource, but only if corresponding documents exist in the merged collection.
 It's usefull if data from a specific source relates to data on another source (it only makes sense to merge that relating data if the data itself is present).
-If root sources are declared, **Hub** will first merged them, then the others.
+If root sources are declared, **Hub** will first merge them, then the others.
 In our case, we can leave it empty (no root sources specified, all sources can create documents in the merged collection)
 * the other fields are for advanced usage and are out-of-topic for this tutorial

 Click "OK" and open the menu again, you should see the new configuration available in the list.